 According to Sapsford (2004), ZA currency can be anything that all members of a society agree it should be."
 Prior to the tenth century BC, shells often were used in trade and barter.
 Metal coins appeared in Greece and India somewhere between the tenth and sixth centuries BC and dominated trade for 2,000 years.
 In the Middle Ages, Italian merchants introduced checks.
 In the United States, paper money was first issued in Massachusetts in 1690.
 In 1950, Diners Club introduced credit cards in the United States.
 Until recently cash was king, at least for in-store payments; checks were the dominant form of noncash payment.
 Today we are in the midst of a payment revolution, with cards and electronic payments taking the place of cash and checks.
 In 2003, the combined use of credit and debit cards for in-store payments for the first time exceeded the combined use of cash and checks (Gerdes et al. 2005).
 By 2005, debit and credit cards accounted for 55 percent of in-store payments, with cash and checks making up the rest.
 The growth in the use of plastic is attributable to the substantial growth in the use of ' debit cards and the decline in the use of ' cash.
 For example, from 1999 to 2005, debit card in-store payments went from 21 percent to 33 percent, while cash dropped from 39 percent to 33 percent (Dove Consulting 2006).
 Similar trends are occurring in noncash payments of recurring bills.
 In 2001, 78 percent of all recurring bills were paid by paper-based methods (e.g., paper checks), while 22 percent of these payments were made electronically.
 By 2005, the percent of electronic payments of recurring bills had grown to 45 percent (Dove Consulting 2006).
-This non-single change in the mix of payment methods is likely to continue.
-A number of factors come into play in determining payment achiever come and Schmalensee 2005).
+This change in the mix of payment methods is likely to continue.